SirlamoDE/new-horizons-batchB-project/README.md

 5. **Local Recycling Points**: A search feature that helps users find nearby recycling points, making it easier to dispose of recyclable materials responsibly.

 ### Technical Details
-- **Frontend**: The frontend is built using HTML, CSS, and JavaScript, providing a clean and intuitive user interface.
+- **Frontend**: The frontend was built using HTML, CSS, and JavaScript, providing a clean and intuitive user interface.
 - **Backend**: Firebase Authentication is used for secure user authentication, ensuring that user data is protected.
 - **Environment Variables**: Sensitive information such as Firebase configuration is managed using environment variables, enhancing security and maintainability.
 - **Local Storage**: User information is stored in the browser's local storage to maintain session state and provide a personalized experience.